UT-ADL/autoware_mini_practice/practice_6/README.md

 * Run first `roslaunch autoware_mini_practice_solutions practice_6_bag.launch` and then with tracking `roslaunch autoware_mini_practice_solutions practice_6_bag.launch use_tracking:=true`
 * Set the destination further away on the path and observe how the target velocity changes when the car turns in front of us.
-    - the drop in target velocity is much smaller when the tracking is on (lower graphs in the image below)
+    - The drop in target velocity is much smaller when the tracking is on (lower graphs in the image below)
     - See that the `Closest obj spd` graph now has the values above 0

     ![comparison_tracking](images/comparison_tracking.png)